parrt/msds501/projects/wordsim.md

 spain is similar to {portugal spanish morocco madrid spaniards}
 ```

-Given 3 words, we can also use word2vec to fill in the blank of partial analogies of the form "*x is to y as z is to _____*":
+Given 3 words, we can also use word vector to fill in the blank of partial analogies of the form "*x is to y as z is to _____*":

 ```
 Enter a word or 'x:y as z:'